Scroll

 Lack of usable information at trail-closure sites led to trail abandonment and detour avoidance.
 Available information did not match user needs and failed to improve the experience.
 Users preferred high-level information over granular status updates.
 Their main concerns were: "Where can I access the trail?" and "Is it a paved or a nature trail?"

-Google Sheets consolidated data to analyze detour impact and identify trends.
-Insights, such as correlations between bridges, user images, and trail distances, informed data chunking based on user mental models.
+Consolidating the data in Sheets made it possible to analyse detour impact and identify trends.
+Insights — such as correlations between bridges, user-submitted images, and trail distances — informed how the data should be chunked around users' mental models.

 Bridging navigation gaps

-Initial user testing revealed that bridges were the most recognizable landmarks on the trail, leading to a bridge-focused design for the first version of the navigation system.
+Initial user testing revealed that bridges were the most recognisable landmarks on the trail, leading to a bridge-focused design for the first version of the navigation system.
 At first, traditional maps were deemed unnecessary due to the trail's linear nature, with users orienting themselves by proximity to the next bridge.
-However, subsequent testing showed this approach was insufficient for finding trail entry points and detours.
-This led to a quick redesign that incorporated traditional map elements, creating a more holistic solution that served users from the moment they began seeking the trail.
+Subsequent testing showed this approach was insufficient for finding trail entry points and detours, leading to a quick redesign that incorporated traditional map elements — a more holistic solution that served users from the moment they began seeking the trail.

 Turning insights into outcomes